Uganda

 Vulnerable group housing

-We provide social housing support for vulnerable rural households, especially women; vulnerable children; and orphans and their caregivers through the construction of homes with a ventilated pit latrine, shower stall and water tank.
-Families are trained in knowledge of HIV/AIDS, sexual and reproductive health, succession planning, inheritance rights, sanitation and hygiene, and malaria prevention.
-Recognizing the connection between housing and livelihood security, we support youth in these households to develop a vocational skill relevant to their local market, such as tailoring, carpentry and masonry.
+We provide social housing support for vulnerable rural households, especially women, children, orphans and their caregivers through home construction.
+Each home has a ventilated pit latrine, shower stall and water tank.
+We also train families to protect themselves against HIV/AIDS, to be informed about sexual and reproductive health, succession planning, inheritance rights, sanitation and hygiene, and malaria prevention.
+Recognizing the connection between housing and livelihood security, we support youth in these households to develop vocational skills relevant to their local market, such as tailoring, carpentry and masonry.

 Housing microfinance

-Credit is a real challenge for low-income families in Uganda’s cash-based society.
-We support low-income earners, especially those working in the informal sector, to undertake incremental microloans directly and through partnering financial institutions in order to improve their shelter.
+Accessing credit is a real challenge for low-income families in Uganda s cash-based society.
+We support low-income earners, especially those working in the informal sector, to access incremental microloans directly and through partnering financial institutions to improve their shelter.

 Market systems development

-We offer institutional technical assistance to financial institutions and private sector actors to develop more competitive, inclusive and resilient housing microfinance products and services that serve middle- to low-income clients.
+Habitat Uganda offers institutional technical assistance to financial institutions and private sector actors to develop more competitive, inclusive and resilient housing microfinance products and services that serve middle to low-income clients.

 Urbanization

-We partner with local governments and municipal development forums to address urban issues with a specific focus on urban affordable housing, hygiene and sanitation, promoting good environmental practices and economic empowerment to impact the lives of vulnerable communities in the growing urban areas.
+We partner with local governments and municipal development forums to address urban issues.
+We focus on affordable urban housing, hygiene and sanitation, promotion of good environmental practices, and economic empowerment to impact the lives of vulnerable communities in the growing urban areas.

 What you can do